boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 {{?I-D.drake-teas-bgp-ls-filter-nrp}} specifies new BGP-LS attributes, called BGP-LS Filters, for NRPs in SR networks.
 A BGP-LS Filter provides a description of a subset of the links and nodes in an underlay network.
 Ingress PE selects a path to an egress PE from the topology defined by the BGP-LS Filters it has imported for a given VPN.

+{{?ID.chen-idr-bgp-ls-transport-slice}} adds new BGP-LS attribute TLVs to encode information such as NRP-ID.

 ### SR Policies Extensions

 #### BGP